jdereg/json-io/README.md

     Object obj = JsonReader.jsonToJava(json, [(JsonReader.USE_MAPS): true)])

 This will return an untyped object representation of the JSON String as a `Map` of Maps, where the fields are the `Map` keys (Strings), and the field values are the associated Map's values.
-In this representation the `Map` instance returned is actually a `JsonObject` instance (from **json-io**).
+In this representation the returned data consists of Maps, Arrays (Object[]), and JSON values.
+The Maps are actually a `JsonObject` instance (from **json-io**).
 This `JsonObject` implements the `Map` interface permitting access to the entire object.
 Cast to a `JsonObject`, you can see the type information, position within the JSON stream, and other information.
-Note: The root object return can be a String, long, double, array, or object with the updated JSON spec.
-If an object, or there are objects within the array (or sub-objects, etc.) those will all be `Map` instances.

 This 'Maps' representation can be re-written to a JSON String or Stream and _the output JSON will exactly match the original input JSON stream_.
 This permits a JVM receiving JSON strings / streams that contain class references which do not exist in the JVM that is parsing the JSON, to completely read / write the stream.
-Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data!_
+Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.  _Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data._

 #### All of the optional values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.